MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 #### Custom script extensions

 Custom script extensions are quicker to implement than a VM Image Builder solution.
-The only cost associated with extensions is the nominal price of storing the script in Azure or GitHub.
+The only cost associated with extensions is the price of storing the script in Azure or GitHub.
 However, the script can only run after a VM is provisioned.
 As a result, your budget must include extra time to prep the VM at scale-out time.

 Using the scripts offered in this guide, configure your VM scale sets to install the container runtime of your choice after provisioning.
 To use a custom script extension to automate the process of installing apps on Azure VMs, see [Tutorial: Install applications in Virtual Machine Scale Sets with the Azure CLI](/azure/virtual-machine-scale-sets/tutorial-install-apps-cli).